 On this page

-The youth volunteering strategy is part of the Austrian Youth Strategy (Österreichische Jugendstrategie), which is both an official policy and an ongoing process that has been introduced in 2012.
-One of the four fields of action, participation and engagement particularly promotes voluntary activities of young people.
-Under the motto 'Commitment pays off', both participation in democratic processes and voluntary engaging are to be promoted.
-The Youth Goals (Österreichische Jugendziele) for this particular field of action include youth-relevant support measures in the field, the contributing to the political engagement of youth through civic education and education for sustainable development, utilising the commitment of young people to achieve our climate and energy goals together, and recognising voluntary work as a component of young people's qualification,
+In Austria there is no singular strategy for voluntary activities of young people.
+However, the Austrian Youth Strategy, which is both an official policy and an ongoing process, promotes voluntary activities of young people in its fields of action, especially in the area of 'Participation and Initiative' (see Chapter 1.3).
+Under the motto 'Engagement pays off', participation in democratic processes and voluntary engagement are to be promoted.
+The Austrian Youth Goals (Österreichische Jugendziele) for this field of action include youth-relevant support measures on the ground, the contribution to young people's political engagement through civic education and education for sustainable development, the use of youth engagement to jointly achieve climate and energy goals, and the recognition of volunteering as part of young people's qualifications.

-Voluntary work is widespread among young people in Austria.
-At 43% the rate of youth participation is nearly equal to that of adults, which means that more than 500,000 young people are engaged in voluntary work.
-Specifically, 30% of young people are formal volunteers (in organisations, societies) and 26% of young people are informal volunteers (in neighbourhood associations, for instance).
-A number of these young people (11.4%) are active in formal and informal volunteering.
+Volunteering is widespread among young people in Austria.
+At 43%, the share of young people is almost as high as that of adults, which means that more than 500,000 young people are involved in volunteering, as stated in the latest Volunteering Report (Freiwilligenbericht 2019).
+More specifically, 30% of young people are formal volunteers (in organisations and clubs) and 26% of young people are informal volunteers (e.g. in neighbourhood associations).
+A proportion of these young people (11,4%) are active in formal and informal volunteering.

-The Federal Act Promoting Volunteer Work (Bundesgesetz zur Förderung von freiwilligem Engagement, Freiwilligengesetz) contains provisions relating to the conduct of the Voluntary Social Year, the Voluntary Environmental Protection Year as well as Holocaust Memorial Service, Peace-related and Social Services abroad.
-It governs the preconditions for volunteer work, such as the recognition of providers (acting as placement agencies), the areas in which volunteers are engaged, the obligations of providers and institutions relying on the services of volunteers, the duration of voluntary work, the implementation mode as well as quality assurance.
-In addition, the Act also provides for the protection of volunteers under the social law (insurance cover), the payment of pocket money, pedagogical support and continuous assistance as well as payment of family allowances to young volunteers.
-With this law, a regulatory framework has been established in 2012 to support this socially important and invaluable contribution.
+As the official document for volunteering in Austria, the Volunteering Act (FreiwG 2012) contains provisions for implementing the Voluntary Social Year, the Voluntary Environmental Protection Year as well as the Holocaust Memorial Service, the Peace Service and the Social Services Abroad.
+It regulates the requirements for voluntary service, such as the recognition of providers (assignment sites), the areas of assignment for volunteers, the obligations of providers and institutions that rely on the services of volunteers, the duration of voluntary service, the type of implementation as well as quality assurance.
+Furthermore, the law regulates the social security of volunteers (insurance coverage), the payment of pocket money, pedagogical support and continuous supervision as well as the payment of family allowance to young volunteers.
+With this law, a legal framework was created in 2012 to support volunteering as a social and valuable contribution to Austrian society.

-Financial funding is provided on the national level, but the organisation of voluntary activities is rather operated on to the federal state level.
-Most volunteer organisations are under the autonomy of the non-governmental sector but additionally funded by the government.
+Financial support for volunteering is provided at the federal level, in particular by the Ministry of Social Affairs, Health, Care and Consumer Protection, but the organisation of volunteering is usually done at the provincial state level.
+Furthermore, most voluntary organisations are subject to the autonomy of the non-governmental sector, but are additionally funded by the state.

-The Federal Ministry of Social Affairs, Health, Care and Consumer Protection and the Department for Families and Youth at the Federal Chancellery are mainly responsible for the Austrian Strategy on Youth Volunteering.
+The Federal Ministry of Social Affairs, Health, Care and Consumer Protection and the Department for Family and Youth at the Federal Chancellery are mainly responsible for youth volunteering in Austria.
 Chapter 2.2 details further relevant actors in the field.

-As an ongoing process the Austrian Youth Strategy and thus the included youth voluntary strategy are subject to continuous improvements and updates.
+As an ongoing process, the Austrian Youth Strategy and thus also youth volunteering comprised therein are subject to constant improvements and updates.